Monthly Archives: March 2024

 My two wonderful Chicano studies teachers, Jane and Ron Cruz.
 We have remained close friends for the past 50 years.

 The class changed my life.
 I became interested in politics, and started participating in the farm worker support movement, where we picketed local businesses for selling grapes and Gallo wine.
-I got involved in trying to get “scab” lettuce out of the high school cafeteria, and I even got the chance to meet Cesar Chavez in Tucson.
+I got involved in trying to get “scab” lettuce out of the high school cafeteria, and I even got the chance to meet Cesar Chavez in Tucson and later received a thank you letter from him that I still have.
+It’s one of my prized possessions.

 I attended this film and met Cesar Chavez here.
 It was the thrill of a lifetime.